edgexfoundry/device-snmp-go/README.md

 ### Configuration

-This service is driven by a `configuration.toml` [TOML-based](https://en.wikipedia.org/wiki/TOML) file that resides in the directory the application is executed from.
-See [cmd/res/configuration.toml](cmd/res/configuration.toml) for default configuration.
+This service is driven by a `configuration.yaml` [YAML-based](https://en.wikipedia.org/wiki/YAML) file that resides in the directory the application is executed from.
+See [cmd/res/configuration.yaml](cmd/res/configuration.yaml) for default configuration.
 ### References
 > Website: [Dillinger.io](https://dillinger.io) "A great README.md file editor"